davidnugent2425/ros-f1-lab4/README.md

 ## New run-simulator Script

 We have updated the run-simulator script to now optionally take the name of the map you want to use.
-We will start by removing the old script and downloading the new script from our Crash Course repo
+We will start by removing the old script and downloading the new script from our Crash Course repo.
+We will also download a new file which just contains the names of all the f110 maps, for easy access

 ```
 rm run-simulator.sh